bakkenbaeck/fastapi_llm_test_generator/README.md

 ---
 ## Description

 It automatically iterates over each FastAPI endpoint, analyzes the associated codebase for relevant context (including Pydantic models, function calls, and database tables), and uses a large language model to generate corresponding test functions.
-With this tool, you can quickly generate robust test cases tailored to your API endpoints, streamlining the testing process. that to an LLM to create test functions used with pytest.
+With this tool, you can quickly generate test cases tailored to your API endpoints, streamlining the testing process

+# Disclaimer

+This won't solve all your problems, yet.
+It generates tests based on your app context.
+It works best for simple enough use cases.
+Tests are there to test your application, make sure to read the generated tests and think about whether they make sense.
+Treat these as a starting point.

 # Requirements